 Why using a recruiter can help

-The biggest challenge to remote sourcing is that it can be more difficult to do than traditional local hiring.
+The biggest challenge of adapting to a remote workforce sourcing is that it can be more difficult to do than traditional local hiring.
 The number of candidates and subsequent inquiries can be overwhelming when drawing from a national or global talent pool.
 Many remote-focused talent marketplaces rely solely on algorithms and gameable review systems to provide assurances that any given profile is a safe choice.
 Without a dedicated HR department and a significant amount of effort, the hiring process can become very fraught very quickly for those without experience in the remote talent marketplace.

-An unfortunate reality is that the distance and lack of in-person contact mean that it can be easier for candidates to misrepresent themselves to employers – who they are, where they’re located, and what their experience is.
+An unfortunate reality is that the distance and lack of in-person contact means that it can be easier for candidates to misrepresent themselves to employers – who they are, where they’re located, and what their experience is.
 Although (much like with in-person work) bad apples are rare, some additional considerations must be made, and the vetting process becomes crucial.

 With over 10 years of experience doing exactly that, we’ve developed a sixth sense for when candidates are misleading us.
 We’ve also honed our vetting process both with respect to identity and technical ability, to ensure that only qualified candidates make it through our process.
-The fact that we’ve built up a community of over 17,000 trusted developers – many with proven track records on past projects through our platform – makes the sourcing process easier and quicker for us when compared to more traditional recruiting models.
+The fact that we’ve built up a community of over 21,000 software developers – many with proven track records on past projects through our platform – makes the sourcing process easier and quicker for us when compared to more traditional recruiting models.
 We pride ourselves on providing the best experience to employers seeking remote talent.

 That’s why we think our service is invaluable – finding the best candidates is essential to the growth and success of every business.
 Your staff forms the foundation of your company, so build it using the strongest individuals.
 Investing in the wrong candidates can set a business back in the marketplace and create internal strife – it’s better to take the safer path.